ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 ## Why am I starting a blog now?
-I believe that I have valuable experience and insights on leading cloud and infrastructure teams, navigating careers in large enterprise companies, delivering high-quality software and solving hard problems.
+I believe that I have some experience and insights on leading cloud and infrastructure teams, navigating careers in large enterprise companies, delivering high-quality software and solving hard problems.

 Having recently relocated from 🇮🇳 to 🇳🇱, my ability to stay in my new country is closely tied to maintaining my employment here.
 Having a website and writing down things is a worthwhile endeavour in that regard: hopefully it serves as a public "proof of competence" and enhances my employability.

 Earlier, I was happy with just accumulating knowledge and experience and not really concerned about putting out proof.
 This was largely due to my lack of skills necessary for crafting well-edited content.
-I am mostly a consumer and seldom a creator of well-crafted text.
+I am mostly a consumer, but rarely a creator of well-crafted text.
 Also, not having public proof hasn't held me back from finding meaningful opportunities.

 However, with GenerativeAI being a thing now, obtaining competent editorial feedback is no longer a challenge.